networksecurityvodoo/networksecurityvodoo/README.md

-- 👋 Hi, I’m @networksecurityvodoo
+- 👋 Hi, I’m Jannik ( @networksecurityvodoo)

 - I’m interested in ...
-IT-Security and more.
+IT-Security, DevOps and more.

-- 👀 looking to collaborate on ... documentation in projects.
+- 👀ing to collaborate... documentation & sourcecode in OpenSource projects.

 <!---
 - 📫 How to reach me ...